Gaia (spacecraft): Significant results

+In September 2023, radial velocity observations were used to confirm an exoplanet orbiting the star HIP 66074 that was first detected in Gaia DR3 astrometry data.
+This planet, known as HIP 66074 b or Gaia-3b, is the third Gaia exoplanet discovery to be confirmed and the first such discovery made using astrometry.
+In addition, another exoplanet was discovered from a gravitational microlensing event observed by Gaia, Gaia22dkv.
+The host star is brighter than that of any exoplanet previously detected by microlensing, potentially making the planet detectable by radial velocity as well.

+In March 2024, Gaia discovered two streams of stars, named by researchers Shakti and Shiva, that formed more than 12 billion years ago.

+In 2025 a detailed 3D map of dust distribution within the Milky Way was constructed using data from Gaia and LAMOST spectral survey and machine learning.

 GaiaNIR

 GaiaNIR (Gaia Near Infra-Red) is a proposed successor of Gaia in the near-infrared.
-The mission could enlarge the current catalog with sources that are only visible in the near-infrared and at the same time improve the star parallax and proper motion accuracy by revisiting the sources of the Gaia catalog.
-One of the main challenges in building GaiaNIR is the low technology readiness level of near-infrared time delay and integration detectors.
+The mission would enlarge the current catalog with sources that are only (or better) visible in the near-infrared, at the cost of less precise measurements than an equivalent visible-light mission due to the broader diffraction pattern at longer wavelengths.
+It would at the same time improve the star parallax and particularly proper motion accuracy by revisiting the sources of the Gaia catalog.
+One of the main challenges in building GaiaNIR is the low technology readiness level of near-infrared time delay and integration detectors but recent progress with Avalanche photodiode detectors (APDs) is overcoming this.
 In a 2017 ESA report two alternative concepts using conventional near-infrared detectors and de-spin mirrors were proposed but even without the development of NIR TDI detectors the technological challenge will likely increase the cost over an ESA M-class mission and might need shared cost with other space agencies.
 One possible partnership with US institutions was proposed.
+Since then the European Space Agency Science Programme Voyage 2050 has selected the theme of "Galactic Ecosystem with Astrometry in the Near-infrared" as one of two potential L-class missions to be implemented in the coming years thus boosting the chances for GaiaNIR which proposes exactly this.